A Decentralised Digital Token Architecture for Public Transport: Results

-This subsection discusses the results obtained in the experiments and analyses the specific patterns observed.
+This section presents the results obtained in the experiments and explores the patterns observed.
 Possible solutions are suggested for all the shortcomings discussed.
-The main takeaway is that although request latency occasionally exceeded 500 milliseconds, the bottlenecks are known and solutions are both known and feasible to implement.
-We also briefly analyse the possible costs of the proposed solution.
+The main takeaway is that a privacy-enhancing digital payment system for public transport is feasible, and that we describe a robust methodology for improving its implementation.
+Although total request latency in our test environment exceeded 500 milliseconds, the bottlenecks are known, and potential solutions are both known and feasible to implement.
+We also briefly analyse the possible economic costs of the proposed solution.